TOP 5 WILDLIFE RESERVES FOR SRI LANKA SAFARI HOLIDAYS

 SRI LANKA SAFARI HOLIDAYS AT NAMAL YUANA

-Namal Yuana is one of the best wildlife reserves to visit in Sri Lanka within one day.
+Namal Yuana is one of the best wildlife but quite unpopular reserves in Sri Lanka.
 Namal Uyana” is an extremely rare forest replanted with Ironwood Trees (Mesua ferara) in the 8th Century AD by King Dappula.
 The Ironwood Tree is endemic to Sri Lanka and the replanted forest is over 200 acres in extent.
 The area is also geologically important allowing visitors to view one of the largest Pink Quartz Mountains in Sri Lanka.
 Other attractions include ancient monuments dating back to the 2nd Century AD and three surface waterways, which intriguingly disappear, and then resurface around 500 metres away in the form of water fountains!

 NAMAL YUANA: ONE OF THE BEST WILDLIFE RESERVES TO VISIT WITHIN ONE DAY